microsoft/vscode-wiki/Running-the-Endgame.md

 - [ ] Add notable fixes to the release notes **all**
 - When done fixing/verifying and there are changes since last build at the end of day PT
   - [ ] Trigger new insider build and publish it manually **endgame master**
+- [ ] Let Daniel Ye know that the release branch `release/<x.y>` got created and that translation should be pulled from there and that the pull request has to be created against that branch **endgame master**

 ##### Friday/Monday
 - [ ] Branch code to `release/<x.y> **endgame master**